Book Review: Twelve Rules For Life

 “Weird.
 Must be a prophet.
 Better kneel.”

 Maybe it’s just that everyone else is such crap at it.
 Maybe it’s just that the alternatives are mostly either god-hates-fags fundamentalists or more-inclusive-than-thou milquetoasts.
 Maybe if anyone else was any good at this, it would be easy to recognize Jordan Peterson as what he is – a mildly competent purveyor of pseudo-religious platitudes.
 But I actually acted as a slightly better person during the week or so I read Jordan Peterson’s book.
 I feel properly ashamed about this.
 If you ask me whether I was using dragon-related metaphors, I will vociferously deny it.
 But I tried a little harder at work.
 I was a little bit nicer to people I interacted with at home.
 It was very subtle.
-God knows it wasn’t because of anything new or non-cliched in his writing.
+It certainly wasn’t because of anything new or non-cliched in his writing.
 But God help me, for some reason the cliches worked.

 II.